 I often receive emails from readers wondering where to begin their homesteading journey.
 And much to their disapproval, I’m sure, I always respond with the same, vague answer (which I’m sure offers them no help but I say it anyway): DREAM.
 I can’t overemphasis the importance of dreaming for the homesteader.
 Because, after all, who

+This summer, we’ve been eating lots of delicious Cucumber Salad with Mint.
 It amazes me as a gardener how one year a particular crop can be right-on-the-money, only to be followed by a disastrous showing the following season.
-Last summer, I was able to put up a years supply of onions, braided lovingly in my laundry room, for all the world to see.
-This year, my measly
+Last summer, I was able to put up a years supply of onions, braided lovingly in my

+Oh, Rhubarb Chutney, you make my heart sing.
 Even though I didn’t grow up eating chutneys, I will admit that they’re a nostalgic food for me.
 Not for the memories of eating them, perhaps, but for the memories I hold watching Hugh Fearnley-Whittingstale cook them on River Cottage.
-It’s no secret that I’ve got a crush on Hugh, and well, the entire River
+It’s no secret that I’ve got a